For Parents & Families

 Teach your child not to share food with classmates without adult approval.

-Model taking allergies seriously when your child sees how you respond to them.
+Model taking allergies seriously so your child learns to do the same.

 Encourage empathy: help your child understand what classmates with allergies go through.